The ocarina's breath curve and tuning

 Measuring the breath curve

+It is pretty easy to measure the relative pitch differences between notes in an ocarina's breath curve.
+The curve is created by tuning sequential notes slightly flat, and requiring the player to raise their pressure.
 Measuring an ocarina's breath curve is a good way of judging the quality of the instrument.
 The pressure should ramp up gradually between notes, with no sudden and arbitrary changes.
 The two following graphs exemplify a well tuned breath curve and an (exaggerated) poor one.

 Directly measuring an ocarina's breath curve requires specialist equipment as the pressures involved are so low.
 However, it can be judged indirectly by measuring the tuning of adjacent notes.
 To do this, blow a lower note and, without changing your pressure, raise the finger for the next note in sequence.
 The higher note will fall flat and you can measure this change using a chromatic tuner.
 Begin at your ocarina's lowest note and check each note sequentially, writing down the note and how flat it falls.